 Are you looking for a great polenta recipe?
-The kind where the coarse cornmeal is cooked to a smoothish mush, then let it solidify and cut it and bake it and… If so, you’ve come to the wrong place.
+The kind where that coarse cornmeal is cooked into a smooth porridge, then cooled and cut and baked and… If so, you’ve come to the wrong place.

 There are a number of brands that offer tube polenta.
-You might find it in the Italian foods section of well-stocked supermarkets; near the flour products or gluten-free section of natural foods stores, and some Italian specialty markets.
-The product itself is gluten-free, but if you're very sensitive, make sure it's not from a facility that uses wheat.
-The package information should let you know.
+You might find it in the Italian foods section of well-stocked supermarkets, near the flour products or gluten-free section of natural foods stores, and some Italian specialty markets.
+I particularly like this one from Amazon.

 Here in our Vegan Food Hacks’ kitchen, where our motto is “why bother?” we recommend making Fuss-Free Baked Polenta Fries with tube polenta.
 Your 2 to 3 hours of prep and wait time is cut down to 2 to 3 minutes.